ngiger/elexis-ide/README.md

   I usually deactive the first Manual Taks **P2 Director** as it will try to update all (already installed) features
 * Nota bene: The values for oomph are stored under `~/.eclipse/org.eclipse.oomph.setup/setups/user.setup`

-Tested under Debian bullseye and NixOS 22.11
+Tested under Debian bullseye and NixOS
-* The generate eclipse `/opt/ide/elexis-2022-12/eclipse` is small (32M), as most code is stored under `$HOME/.eclipse`
+* The generate eclipse `/opt/ide/elexis-2025-03/eclipse` is small (32M), as most code is stored under `$HOME/.eclipse`

 # NixOS: added flakes for RCPTT and Elexis-IDE
+24.11
 This project defines two derivations elexis-ide and rcppt.
 Install them using flake like this

 * `nix profile install github:ngiger/elexis-ide --impure` # default is elexis-ide
 * `nix profile install github:ngiger/elexis-ide#rcptt` # installs RCPTT

+or from a git clone

+* `nix profile install .#elexis-ide --impure`
+* `nix profile install .#rcptt --impure`